owncloud-archive/documentation/admin_manual/installation/system_requirements.rst

     For the future release of ownCloud 10.1, a minimum php version of 7.1 is needed.
     If you use Ubuntu 16.04:
-    - php 7.1 is only available via ppa
+    - php 7.1 is only available via ppa to add a ppa to your system, use this command: sudo add-apt-repository ppa:user/ppa-name
     - php 7.2 standard installable, but you have to install some mandatory modules yourself, like intl.

 .. note::